Greek Salad Dressing

 Frequent visitors to Belly Full know how much we love homemade sauces and dressings!
 Theyโ€™re so easy to make and immensely better than anything youโ€™ll buy at the store.

 This Greek Salad Dressing is another one of our favorites with bright, zesty flavor.
-It’s not just for green salads either – try using it for pasta salads or as a marinade for protein, or drizzle a little on roasted vegetables.
+It’s not just for a Greek lettuce salad either – try using it for pasta salads or as a marinade for protein, or drizzle a little on roasted vegetables.
 Delicious!

 Greek Salad Dressing Recipe